-Buchanan is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Buchanan doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Buchanan is English.
 Other important languages spoken here include Other Indo-European and Spanish.